goshng/polap/README.md

 polap annotate view table
 ```

-Second, open the whole-genome assembly file named `o/0/30-contigger/graph_final.gfa` using **[Bandage](https://rrwick.github.io/Bandage/)** and search the genome assembly for those that were annotated with more mtDNA than ptDNA genes.
-In the plant organelle gene annotation table, each row represents a contig sequence annotated with at least one plant organelle gene.
-Although Polap does not automatically select mtDNA-related contigs, it could help you guess which ones might originate from plant mtDNA.
-The table has several columns for a row:

-1. Contig: the name of a contig sequence
-2. Length: the length of the contig sequence
-3. Depth: the read coverage of the contig sequence
-4. Copy: the depth value of the contig divided by the median of all the depth values
-5. MT: the number of rough mitochondrial genes annotated
-6. PT: the number of rough plastid genes annotated
-7. Edge: the edge number of the contig sequence (the same number of the contig name in the row)

 | Contig   | Length  | Depth | Copy | MT  | PT  | Edge |
 | :------- | :------ | :---- | :--- | :-- | :-- | :--- |
 | edge_47  | 286811  | 69    | 10   | 25  | 1   | 47   |